KHoos/mqtt-to-influxdb-forwarder/README.md

-# IoT MQTT to InfluxDB forwarder #
+# zigbee2mqtt to InfluxDB forwarder #

-This tool forwards IoT sensor data from an MQTT broker to an InfluxDB instance.
+This tool forwards IoT sensor data from zigbee2mqtt to an InfluxDB instance.
+It is a fork from [mhaas/mqtt-to-influxdb-forwarder: IoT MQTT to InfluxDB forwarder](https://github.com/mhaas/mqtt-to-influxdb-forwarder), I changed a few lines to parse mqtt messages from [zigbee2mqtt](https://www.zigbee2mqtt.io/) to import the sensor data into influxdb.

 ## MQTT topic structure ##

-The topic structure should be path-like, where the first element in the hierarchy contains the name of the sensor node.
-Below the node name, the individual measurements are published as leaf nodes.
+The topic structure should be path-like, where the first element in the hierarchy contains the standard name.
+Below that the unique sensor address is expected, the individual measurements are published as leaf nodes or as a json object with multiple measurements.
 Each sensor node can have multiple sensors.

-The tool takes a list of node names and will auto-publish all measurements found below these node names.
+The tool takes a list of node names and will auto-publish measurements found below these node names that have the pattern of a unique sensor address.
 Any measurements which look numeric will be converted to a float.

-### Example MQTT topic structure ###
+### Zigbee2mqtt MQTT topic structure ###

-A simple weather station with some sensors may publish its data like this:

-    /weather/uv: 0 (UV indev)
-    /weather/temp: 18.80 (Â°C)
-    /weather/pressure: 1010.77 (hPa)
-    /weather/bat: 4.55 (V)

-Here, 'weather' is the node name and 'humidity', 'light' and 'temperature' are measurement names.
-0, 18.80, 1010.88 and 4.55 are measurement values.
-The units are not transmitted, so any consumer of the data has to know how to interpret the raw values.
+zigbee2mqtt/0x00158d0006fafb00 {"battery":100,"humidity":37.86,"linkquality":84,"pressure":1032,"temperature":28.67,"voltage":3045}

 ## Translation to InfluxDB data structure ##

 The MQTT topic structure and measurement values are mapped as follows:

+- the unique address is mapped to a tag named sensor\_address
-- the measurement name becomes the InfluxDB measurement name
+- the InfluxDB measurement name is set to 'environment'
 - the measurement value is stored as a field named 'value'.
-- the node name is stored as a tag named sensor\_node'
+- the json tags are used as field names and the values set.

 ### Example translation ###

 The following log excerpt should make the translation clearer:

-    DEBUG:forwarder.MQTTSource:Received MQTT message for topic /weather/uv with payload 0
-    DEBUG:forwarder.InfluxStore:Writing InfluxDB point: {'fields': {'value': 0.0}, 'tags': {'sensor_node': 'weather'}, 'measurement': 'uv'}
-    DEBUG:forwarder.MQTTSource:Received MQTT message for topic /weather/temp with payload 18.80
-    DEBUG:forwarder.InfluxStore:Writing InfluxDB point: {'fields': {'value': 18.8}, 'tags': {'sensor_node': 'weather'}, 'measurement': 'temp'}
-    DEBUG:forwarder.MQTTSource:Received MQTT message for topic /weather/pressure with payload 1010.77
-    DEBUG:forwarder.InfluxStore:Writing InfluxDB point: {'fields': {'value': 1010.77}, 'tags': {'sensor_node': 'weather'}, 'measurement': 'pressure'}
-    DEBUG:forwarder.MQTTSource:Received MQTT message for topic /weather/bat with payload 4.55
-    DEBUG:forwarder.InfluxStore:Writing InfluxDB point: {'fields': {'value': 4.55}, 'tags': {'sensor_node': 'weather'}, 'measurement': 'bat'}
+	DEBUG:forwarder.InfluxStore:Writing InfluxDB point: {'fields': {u'linkquality': 84.0, u'temperature': 28.67, u'battery': 100.0, u'humidity': 37.86, u'pressure': 1032.0, u'voltage': 3045.0}, 'tags': {'sensor_address': u'0x00158d0006fafb00'}, 'measurement': 'environment'}

 ## Complex measurements ##